lacottepaul/weather-nowcasting/README.md

 To reproduce the full pipeline, please follow the steps below:

 1. **Preprocessing**
    Start by running all the cells in the notebook `01_preprocessing.ipynb`, located in the `notebooks` folder.
-This notebook handles the loading, formatting, and normalization of the input data.
+This notebook handles the loading, formatting, and modification of the data for it to be used in training.

 2. **Model Definition**
    The models are defined and initialized in `02_models.ipynb`.
-This includes both the baseline and the U-Net model.
+This includes both the baseline and the 'simple' Unet model and a more complex one.

 3. **Evaluation**
    Once the data is preprocessed and the models are defined, you can run `03_evaluation.ipynb` to evaluate the performance of both models using the chosen metrics and visualization tools.